bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 * You would like to return the first three letters of each fruits name, so that you can index them efficiently in store
 * You would like to know that longest fruit name in your store

-To do most of these things, we must become familiar with another command that you will use often.
+To do **MOST** of these things, we must become familiar with another command that you will use often.

 ### GROUP BY